Amaljiththedev/Amaljiththedev/README.md

-# Hi, I'm Amaljith Thusharam Anil! 👋
+# Hi, I'm Amaljith T A! 👋

 ## 🚀 About Me
 I'm a passionate **AI Engineer & Full-Stack Developer** with expertise in **Python, Django, PostgreSQL, React, Next.js, and AI/ML**.
 I love building **scalable applications**, working with **real-time systems**, and diving deep into **data science and AI**.